wangxianyu7/ANTARESS/Docs/source/Fixed_files/Tutorials/procedures_RM/procedures_RM.rst

    We set a broad prior range on :green:`lambda` to avoid walkers bumping into the prior boundaries, in case the best-fit is close to :math:`\pm180^{\circ}`.
    Values for :green:`lambda` can be folded during post-processing, using the options :green:`glob_fit_dic['IntrProp']['deriv_prop']` as described in the `fit tutorial <https://obswww.unige.ch/~bourriev/antaress/doc/html/Fixed_files/procedures_fits/procedures_fits.html>`_.

 You can now run the fits.
 It will be fast in :math:`\chi^2` mode but may take some time with a MCMC.
-To alleviate this, you can set :green:`glob_fit_dic['IntrProp']['mcmc_run_mode']='reuse'` when the fit is done and you only want to retrieve and manipulate its results.
+To alleviate this, you can set :green:`glob_fit_dic['IntrProp']['run_mode']='reuse'` when the fit is done and you only want to retrieve and manipulate its results.

 ..
 Tip::
    If the star is too faint or the planet too small, all intrinsic properties may be derived with a precision that is too low to analyze them in this step.